hereon-GEMS/Cont2SAS/README.md

 1. Mesh generation
 2. Scattering length density (SLD) assignment
 3. SAS pattern calculation
-4. effective scattering cross section calculation
+4. Effective scattering cross section calculation

 The output data are stored in the `data` folder.
 Its detailed structure is described in the [documentation](./docu/index.md).